Felixstowe: Landmarks

+Healthcare

+The Herman de Stern Convalescent Home

+This was built on the sea front, had 19 beds and was open from about 1902 until the 1970s.
+It was run by The London Hospital to provide a space where patients could recuperate by the sea.
+Nurses were also sometimes sent there from The London.
+After its closure the home became the Herman de Sterne Centre.
+Following a severe fire it was demolished in 2006.
+Two matrons who had trained at The London Hospital, under Eva Luckes were Lucy Walmsley (1902-1908) and Agnes Prentice Leck (1908-at least 1919).

 Tourism

-Felixstowe draws tourist visitors, and has traditional seaside offerings such as Felixstowe Pier and The Seafront Gardens.
+Felixstowe draws tourist visitors and has traditional seaside offerings such as Felixstowe Pier and the Seafront Gardens.
 There is also the Forum Amusement Centre, Ocean Boulevard and Manning's Amusements.
 Visitors can also see Landguard Fort, Landguard Nature Reserve, Felixstowe Ferry and the Felixstowe Museum.
 There are a number of hotels and guesthouses, self-catering properties and camping/caravanning sites catering for visitors.

 Sport

 Felixstowe Rugby Union Football Club was founded in 1930 and plays in the Eastern Counties Leagues.